-In addition, in response to the COVID-19 pandemic, Amazon has recently implemented changes to its fulfillment services platform such that certain products deemed non-essential have extended delivery times and Amazon is currently not accepting goods to any of its warehouses that are deemed non-essential.
+In addition, in response to the COVID-19 pandemic, Amazon implemented changes to its fulfillment services platform such that certain products deemed non-essential have extended delivery times and Amazon is currently not accepting goods to any of its warehouses that are deemed non-essential.
 The impact of this change could have a material effect on our revenues, profitability and financial condition.

 Our Amazon Sales Are Primarily Effected Through a Sales Agent And Proceeds Of Those Sales Are Collected By The Sales Agent.
 A significant portion of our Amazon sales is effected through an agent pursuant to an Agency Agreement that entitles the agent to a 13% commission on any Amazon sales made through it, or 12.5% commission if the sales exceed \$500,000 in a month.
 Under the agreement, we deliver our pet products to the agent, who then ships the products, along with other products from the PRC, to Amazon.
 The agent sells our pet products, and products for other manufacturers, on Amazon through the agent's Amazon accounts.
 Amazon fulfills the orders, and the agent remits the Company's share of the sales proceeds to us.
-We do not control the agent's accounts and are dependent upon the agent to forward our share of the net sales proceeds to us, we would be forced to take legal action to obtain our share of the net sales proceeds.
+We do not control the agent's accounts and are dependent upon the agent to forward our share of the net sales proceeds to us.
+If the agent were to fail to remit our share of the net sales proceeds to us, we would be forced to take legal action to obtain our share of the net sales proceeds.

 We Depend Upon Our Largest Customers For A Significant Portion Of Our Sales Revenue, And We Cannot Be Certain That Sales To These Customers Will Continue.
 If Sales To These Customers Do Not Continue, Then Our Sales Revenue Will Decline And Our Business Will Be Negatively Impacted.
-During the fiscal year ended March 31, 2020, top three customers accounted for 38% of our revenue.
-Those same three customers accounted for 59% and 59% during the fiscal years ended March 31, 2019 and 2018, respectively.
+During the fiscal year ended March 31, 2021, our top three customers accounted for 36% of our revenue.
+Those same three customers accounted for 38% and 59% during the fiscal years ended March 31, 2020 and 2019, respectively.
 We do not enter into long-term contracts with our customers but manufacture based upon purchase orders and therefore cannot be certain that sales to these customers will continue.
-Our largest customer prior to the fiscal year ended March 31, 2018, which accounted for 45% of our revenue during the fiscal year ended March 31, 2017 and 56% during the fiscal year ended March 31, 2016, ceased purchasing from us as of June 2017, causing a significant decrease in revenue.
-The loss of any of our remaining three largest customers would have a material negative impact on our sales revenue and our business.
+The loss of any of our three largest customers would have a material negative impact on our sales revenue and our business.
 There can be no assurance that we would be able to compensate for the loss of any of these major customers.